Diabetes is not a life sentence.

 Type 2 diabetes can be reversed in most cases if not all of them. (maybe not all, since the exact mechanism is much more complex than this and may vary from person to person.)

 What you need to do is – firstly, say no to those extra carbs instead of fats.
 I would recommend reducing carbs as much as possible.
 My mother loves to eat rice, so she was advised to have only 3 tablespoons of rice per meal and to consume the remaining required calories from proteins and fats.

-Secondly, you must have at least seven cups of vegetables a day to get all the fiber, vitamins and minerals, especially the potassium, that are vital for your body functions.
+Secondly, you must have at least seven cups of vegetables a day to get all the fiber, vitamins, and minerals, especially potassium, that are vital for your body’s functions.

 Lets Dig Deeper Now

 Now that you know the basics, I would like to touch upon this subject in a little more in detail.